 By learning to say “No” a lot due to rampant cross contamination risks that exist outside of my safe GF kitchen at home, I learned to bake, cook and be very social by enjoying the small and big moments in life without succumbing to temptations and peer pressure.
 I eat at reputable restaurants with educated staff and chefs who go out of their way for me or I simply do not eat there!
 And of course, I bring fruits, nuts, water and other low processed foods to snack in my car or bag.
 I do not stay home, sulk and refuse that I don’t have a choice in the world because I have many.

-My strictly gluten-free lifestyle seems normal because I have found people in my life who respect my auto-immune disease enough to not tempt with me gluten risks since I have anxiety and stress around eating out of my comfort zone.
+My strictly gluten-free lifestyle seems at times normal because I have found people in my life who respect my auto-immune disease enough to not tempt with me gluten risks since I have anxiety and stress around eating out of my comfort zone.
+However, 99% still don't get it.
 By bringing my own food when risks seem unknown, I retain control and good health ☺.
 I am actively running, hiking, snowboarding and traveling around the world.
 I share my concerns and triumphs on my social communities (Food blog, Instagram, Facebook and more) and encourage you to be involved to challenge what you see and join the conversations.

 My favorite rules of living gluten free safe:

 - Be social and live your life, but never take any obvious risks.

 - Trust only a small/few restaurants that go above and beyond as most will poison you accidentally or with their ignorance.
 Conduct research and if they pass all the tests of safety then you should give it a try.
 If they fail the discussion, avoid it.
 Simple.

 - Trust only trust 3rd party verified gluten-free food and beverage brands who try harder and have a true mission to provide healthy and nutritious GF food.
 However, still inquire about their gluten free claims as one can never assume or trust without knowing more.